Walter Harrison Scholarship

 The scholarship is named in honor of Walter Harrison, a pioneer in the rural electricity movement and a leader at the local, state, and national electric cooperative programs.

 The $1,000 scholarship is open to all EMC members and employees throughout the state of Georgia.

-The scholarship can be used at any accredited two or four year university, college or vo-tech institute in Georgia.
-Recipients must be enrolled in an accredited program, either full or part time and must be an undergraduate student only.
+The scholarship can be used at any accredited two or four-year university, college, or vo-tech institute in Georgia.
+Recipients must be enrolled in an accredited program, either full or part-time and must be undergraduate students only.

 A combination of need and academic ability will be used in determining scholarship winners.

 The application deadline for 2023 is January 31st.

 Begin by completing and submitting the 2022-2023 Walter Harrison Scholarship Application

 - The recipient’s primary residence must be the household of an EMC member or EMC employee.
 EMC members and employees are also eligible.

 - The recipient must be enrolled in an accredited program, either full-time or part-time.